-Taronga's sister zoo, Taronga Western Plains Zoo, opened in February 1977, fulfilling a need for an open-range facility for displaying mainly grazing animals and providing additional space for the breeding of endangered species.
+Taronga Western Plains Zoo in Dubbo opened in February 1977, fulfilling a need for additional space to breed large endangered species including rhinoceros.

 The two Zoos complement each other in achieving Taronga's goals.
 Taronga also maintains a close association with other wildlife organisations including the International Rhino Foundation, of which Taronga is a founding Board member, the World Association of Zoos and Aquaria (WAZA), International Union for the Conservation of Nature (in particular their Captive Breeding Specialist Group), the Zoo and Aquarium Association (ZAA), as well as universities and research organisations throughout Australia and overseas.